Carrington Link Road (it will not relieve anyone)!

 On 17th August 2022, a complaint was raised to the Local Government Ombudsman, it included the following documents (along with those already provided in the links above):

-- Our struggle to secure genuine consultation (graphic)
+2. Our struggle to secure robust, genuine consultation

 Responding to the CRR presentation to Trafford’s Scrutiny Committee